myTselection/Carbu_com/README.md

 Since R7.0, beta support for fuel prices in Netherlands (NL) has been added.
 Postalcode and town need to be provided.

+Since R8.0, beta support for fuel prices in Spain (ES) has been added.
+Postalcode and town need to be provided.

 Some discussion on this topic can be found within [the Home Assistant community forum](https://community.home-assistant.io/t/rest-sensor-needs-to-get-latest-element-of-list/404882/4).